 - Analyzing the implementation of the Home-Based school choice model, including measures of equity and school quality improvements

-This website will be home to updates on this process as well as data the working group is using to analyze school quality and equity and make its ongoing recommendations.
+This website is home to updates on this process as well as data the working group is using to analyze school quality and equity and make its ongoing recommendations.